 ...or see pricing

-The GP has traditionally been the hub for both primary health care and specialist healthcare, acting as the filter that refers the patient to follow-up with specialists when needed.
+The PCP has traditionally been the hub for both primary health care and specialist healthcare, acting as the filter that refers the patient to follow-up with specialists when needed.

-If more and more patients choose to seek out private digital medical services instead of approaching their GP when in need of a doctor, there will be a serious threat to the GP's role.
-In our article in the Norwegian newspaper, Aftenposten, we point out how video doctors have created new challenges for GPs.
-But if GPs make a habit of offering video appointments, they may pose even greater challenges to the fast-growing video-doctor market.
+If more and more patients choose to seek out private digital medical services instead of approaching their PCP when in need of a doctor, there will be a serious threat to the PCP's role.
+In our article in the Norwegian newspaper, Aftenposten, we point out how video doctors have created new challenges for PCP.
+But if PCPs make a habit of offering video appointments, they may pose even greater challenges to the fast-growing video-doctor market.

 Over 30,000 video appointments per month in Sweden